cosmos/interchain-security/tests/e2e/README.md

 - `distribution_test.go` - e2e tests for the _Reward Distribution_ sub-protocol
 - `stop_consumer_test.go` - e2e tests for the _Consumer Chain Removal_ sub-protocol
 - `normal_operations_test.go` - e2e tests for _normal operations_ of ICS enabled chains

+To run the e2e tests defined in this repo on any arbitrary consumer and provider implementation, copy the pattern exemplified in `instance_test.go`